sheinkmana/sheinkmana.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD candidate at the University of Edinburgh.
+subtitle: Researcher willing to advance ML in the age of big data and ever-expanding models.

 profile:
   align: right